Dental School Student Loan RefinancingSeptember 23, 2019

 Some federal income-driven repayment plans offer student loan forgiveness after a certain length of time.
 It’s important to note, however, that unless otherwise stated, the borrower is still responsible for paying taxes on the amount forgiven.
 Dental school graduates pursuing this type of student loan forgiveness should consider how much the tax burden will impact the total cost of their loan.

 For dentists working in the public sector, specific underserved areas or non-profits, you may qualify for Public Service Loan Forgiveness.
 This program offers tax-free loan forgiveness to borrowers who pay on their loans for 10 years while working in one of these areas.
-Keep in mind that less than 1 percent of student loan borrowers who applied for the PSLF program have qualified, so it may not be as simple as it sounds.
+Keep in mind, though, that only a fraction of PSLF applicants qualify for forgiveness, so it may not be as simple as it sounds.

 Refinancing is an alternative strategy for dental school graduates who are interested in a straightforward process that’s likely to decrease the interest rates on their loans.
 Student loan refinancing also offers the option to change your student loan repayment term to focus on accomplishing long-term financial goals, whether that be repaying debt quickly or earning more financial flexibility month-to-month.